 Can you show that in two dimensions, finite objects can have only rotation and reflection symmetry, in contrast to infinite objects, which can have also translation and glide-reflection symmetry?
 Can you prove that for finite objects in two dimensions, if no rotation symmetry is present, there is only one reflection symmetry?
-And that all possible requires much more energy.
-(A higher speed is also possible if the ship surfs on a wave.)
-Challenge 546 s How far away is the crawl olympic swimming record from the critical value?
+And that all possible challenge 503 e rotations are always about the same centre?
+Can you deduce from this that at least one point is unchanged in all symmetrical finite two-dimensional objects?